zammdefi/pm/docs/src/src/PAMM.sol/contract.PAMM.md

 Prediction-market collateral vault with per-market collateral:
 - Supports ETH (address(0)) and any ERC20 with varying decimals
 - Fully-collateralised YES/NO shares (ERC6909)
-- 1 winning share redeems for 10^decimals collateral units
+- Shares are 1:1 with collateral wei (1 share = 1 wei of collateral)

 Trading/LP happens on a separate AMM (e.g. ZAMM).